ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

-The Verifier, when appraising Evidence, or the Relying Party, when appraising Attestation Results, checks the values of some Claims against constraints specified in its appraisal policy.
-Such constraints might involve a comparison for equality against a Reference Value, or a check for being in a range bounded by Reference Values, or membership in a set of Reference Values, or a check against values in other Claims, or any other test.
+The Verifier, when appraising Evidence, or the Relying Party, when appraising Attestation Results, checks the values of some Claims against constraints specified in their appraisal policies.
+Examples of such constraints checking include:

+* comparison for equality against a Reference Value, or
+* a check for being in a range bounded by Reference Values, or
+* membership in a set of Reference Values, or
+* a check against values in other Claims.

 The actual data format and semantics of any Appraisal Policy is implementation specific.